-Figure :
+Figure 16: The named HydroFeature

 The identifier attribute provides a means to assign to the hydrologic feature an unique and unambiguous identifier in a given context.
 An instance of HY_HydroFeature shall contain an identifier that may be used as a persistent reference to this feature.